 13. Writing a Check Larger Than the Move-In Amount

-April Kozlowski Palomino, Realtor, Coldwell Banker Residential Real Estate
+April Kozlowski Palomino, Real Estate Agent, Coldwell Banker Residential Real Estate

 Another scam prospective tenants try to pull on landlords is they will write a check that is larger than the move-in amount and at some point ask that you just pay them the difference.
 Do not fall for this one; the check will likely be bad and they are long gone with the money.
 Simply ask for them to write a check for the actual move-in amount or tell them you will apply it to future rent.